-REcord: $['a\epsilon' k rd] e$ is clear, louder, higher pitch and longer that the indistinct er sound in the second syllable;
+REcord: [' $a\epsilon$ ' k3'd] e is clear, louder, higher pitch and longer that the indistinct er sound in the second syllable;

-reCORD: [ $j_i$ ' $k^h$ o' $j_i$ d] e is short, centralized and indistinct, c /k/ has a puff of air after it (absent in REcord), and o is longer, higher pitch, more distinct from r, and louder.
+reCORD: [${Ji}$ 'k^ho'Jd] e is short, centralized and indistinct, c /k/ has a puff of air after it (absent in REcord), and o is longer, higher pitch, more distinct from r, and louder.

-Portuguese uses somewhat similar distinctions, as does Spanish, except Spanish does not centralize (reduce the clarity) of unstressed vowels and neither add aspiration to initial consonants of stressed syllables.
+Portuguese uses somewhat similar distinctions, as does Spanish, except Spanish does not centralize (reduce the clarity) of unstressed vowels.
 Many of the Eastern European languages (Hungarian and some Slavic) place stress automatically on a particular syllable of most words, but because they have distinctive vowel lengths which vary independent of the stress, stress does not make vowels significantly longer.
 Of course pitch - apart from the other ways of producing stress - is used to make meaningful distinctions between words in many languages such as Chinese.
-And languages like French do not distinguish words with stress, but stress all syllables of a word more or less equally, while using stress to put focus on words the speakers consider important in a sentence.
+And languages like French do not distinguish words with stress, but stress all syllables of a word more or less equally, while using stress to put FOCUS on words the speakers consider important in a sentence.